Christw/HackerEarth-Machine-Learning-challenge/README.md

 ### Project Summary
+Use machine learning to predict the lowest price with Python.

 ### Purpose
 To not let discounts affect local artists, the company has decided to determine the lowest price at which a particular good can be sold.
 Your task is to build a predictive model using Machine Learning that helps them set up a lowest-pricing model for these products.